DhanvardiniRajendran25/SAGE/README.md

 **An enterprise-grade AI compliance assistant that interprets company policy documents, answers employee questions, detects policy conflicts, and defends against prompt injection attacks.**

-SAGE was built across five development phases — from a zero-shot prompt experiment to a fully hardened, multi-organisation RAG agent with a production Streamlit interface.
+SAGE was built across five development phases, from a zero-shot prompt experiment to a fully hardened, multi-organisation RAG agent with a production Streamlit interface.
 It demonstrates the complete lifecycle of an LLM application: prompting → retrieval → agent architecture → production hardening → adversarial security.

 ---